Nandakishore695/Basic-React-Example-For-Beginner/README.md

-# React Interview Questions and Answer
+# React Interview Questions and Answer❄️
-❄️
 **1.What is React Js?**
 - React is an open-source front-end JavaScript library used for building single-page applications.